 Richard Foley is a retired music teacher and is currently music director at St. James RC Church in Setauket.
 Rich is also a member of LISCA's board.

 We have a diverse membership of approximately seventy adults, which is open to anyone who qualifies musically.
 We work hard and seriously on the music, but we also enjoy our rehearsals and one another.

 Relax!
 We want you - or we wouldn’t be holding auditions.
-You will be asked to sing, at sight, a passagefrom standard choral literature and repeat some tone patterns to determine your sight-reading ability, the quality and range of your voice, and your ability to follow the conductor.
+You will be asked to sight-read a passage from standard choral literature and repeat some tone patterns to determine your sight-reading ability, the quality and range of your voice, and your ability to follow the conductor.
 The auditioners are sympathetic and understand you may be nervous.
 Don’t worry if you make mistakes.
 If you do join us, and sit out a season or more, you'll have a modified audition on your return.

-Each singer buys his or her own music, which may be purchased at rehearsal.
+Each singer purchasis or her own music, which is available at rehearsal.

 All: Black music folder.

 Joseph Dyro (president,) Martina Matkovic (vice-president,) Norma Watson (treasurer,) Mona Shupp (recording secretary,) Joann Elefterion (corresponding secretary.)
 Members-at-large: Richard Foley, Maurice Kemp, Marjorie Lundgren, Laura Matturro, Sidonie Morrison, Bunny Russell, Allen Silver, and David Winchell